Trump Indicates He May Be Narrowing Down Fed Chair Pick to 1 Candidate

 0:00

 President Donald Trump on Jan.
-21 suggested he is narrowing down his pick for the next chair of the Federal Reserve, and indicated he prefers keeping White House economic adviser Kevin Hassett in his current position.
+21 suggested he is narrowing down his pick for the next chair of the Federal Reserve, and he indicated that he prefers keeping White House economic adviser Kevin Hassett in his current position.

 Jacob Burg